StanislavBerezin/React-Next-/README.md

 # REDUX

 There is a central store, a component that wishes to change a state dispatches an action, which reaches a reducer that gets an old state and changes it to the new one in central store.
 To get an updated version of a state our component can susbsribe to changs.
 Store can only be made with reducers.
+Can use switch sttements instead of IF (if desired)

 To start working